skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

   :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` are not supported for spot jobs.
-  Please use file mounts with bucket or :ref:`sky storage <sky-storage>` for syncing codes and artifacts.
+  Please use file mounts with buckets or :ref:`sky storage <sky-storage>` for syncing codes and artifacts.

 Sky also provides two CLIs to interact with the spot jobs: